Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Summary

 \section{Summary}

-In this study, we compiled and compared the haziness of 23 temperate to warm exoplanets using their transmission spectra data observed by \textit{HST}/WFC3.
+In this study, we compiled and compared the haziness of 25 temperate to warm exoplanets using their transmission spectra data observed by \textit{HST}/WFC3.
 By examining the relationship between the water amplitude $A_{\rm H}$ and various planetary and stellar forcing parameters, we found some notable correlations among all the parameters we investigated.
 Our analysis shows that:

-\begin{enumerate} \item Previously established linear trends between $A_{\rm H}$ vs. $T_{\rm eq}$ and $f_{\rm HHe}$ in \citetalias{2017AJ....154..261C} break down with the addition of new exoplanet data. \item Among all the stellar forcing parameters, orbital eccentricity and age of the star hold better linear correlations with $A_{\rm H}$ (p $\leq$ 0.10).
-Specifically, planets with more eccentric orbits with older parent stars tend to have clearer atmospheres. \item Among all the planetary parameters, log of atmospheric scale height, planet gravity, and log of planet density hold the most statistically significant linear correlations with $A_{\rm H}$ (p $\leq$ 0.02).
-Specifically, planets with smaller scale heights (less puffy atmospheres), larger surface gravity, and larger bulk densities tend to be clearer.
-This potentially supports the idea that the water amplitudes are correlated with the planetary properties controlling the efficiency of haze removal, namely the scale height and gravity. \item Our simple analytical haze model showed that $A_{\rm H}$ may be dependent on a combination of planetary parameters (equilibrium temperature and planet gravity): $\log(T^{1/2}/g)$.
-This parameter holds a decent trend with $A_{\rm H}$ compared to the other parameters tested (other than scale height).
+\begin{enumerate} \item Previously established linear trends between $A_{\rm H}$ vs. $T_{\rm eq}$ and $f_{\rm HHe}$ in \citetalias{2017AJ....154..261C} break down with the addition of new exoplanet data. \item Among all the stellar forcing parameters, orbital eccentricity and age of the star hold the best but tentative correlations with $A_{\rm H}$.
+Specifically, planets with more eccentric orbits with older parent stars tend to have clearer atmospheres. \item Among all the planetary parameters, planet gravity, atmospheric scale height, and planet density hold the best but tentative correlations with $A_{\rm H}$ (p $\leq$ 0.04).
+Specifically, planets with smaller scale heights (less puffy atmospheres), and larger bulk densities tend to be clearer.
+This potentially supports the idea that the water amplitudes are correlated with the planetary properties controlling the efficiency of haze removal, namely the scale height and gravity. \item Our simple analytical haze model showed that $A_{\rm H}$ may be dependent on a combination of planetary parameters (equilibrium temperature and planet gravity): $T^{1/2}/g$.
+This parameter holds a tentative trend with $A_{\rm H}$.
 However, its correlation with $A_{\rm H}$ is still not very good.
 This may indicate that our fixed parameters, such as haze mass flux and eddy diffusion coefficient, have implicit dependence on planetary parameters. \end{enumerate}